Gennadiy-Ackadivich/download_manager/README.md

 * `npm install` - This will install all npm package dependencies
 * `npm run start` - Will launch the application

-After that you need to go to the ogl address: localhost: 3000
+After that you need to go to the ogl address: localhost:3000